|Gangjin Celadon Festival 2014 - The Melting Pot of Past, Present and Future|

 Highlighting the beauty of Goryeo celadon, the Gangjin Celadon Museum holds approximately 30,000 artifacts, including 100 pieces of original, intact celadon.
 In addition, the museum’s library and exhibition hall have audio materials and visual displays that show the history, production methods, and other distinct features of Goryeo celadon.

-Dasan Chodang (Exile House of Dasan)
+Dasan Chodang (Dasan's House of Exile)

 Dasan Chodang is where Dasan*, a silhak (practical learning) scholar of the Joseon Dynasty, was exiled.
 Here, Dasan compiled his thoughts on silhak, and published about 500 books, including Mokminsimseo (Guidelines for Local Governors).

-Birthplace of Yeongrang
+Birthplace of Yeongnang

 Located at the tip of Gangjinman Bay, Maryang Port was once the main port of Gangjin-gun County and a pit stop for horses shipped from Jeju Island.
 Thanks to the seafood restaurants nearby, the port remains a popular destination for tourists seeking fresh fish.